amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 # An algorithm that saved millions of lives

 During War World II, the Germans used <abbr title="AM broadcasting is a radio broadcasting technology, which employs amplitude modulation transmissions.">AM</abbr> radio signals to communicate with troops around Europe.
 Anybody with an AM frequency radio and some knowledge of Morse code could intercept the message.
 However, the information was encoded!
 All the countries that were under attack tried to decode it.
 Sometimes, they got lucky and were able to make sense of a couple of messages at the end of the day.
 Unfortunately, the Nazis changed the encoding every single day!

-A math genius called Alan Turing joined the British military to crack the German "Enigma" code.
+A brilliant mathematician called Alan Turing joined the British military to crack the German "Enigma" code.
 He knew they would never get ahead if they keep doing the calculations by pen and paper.
 So after many months of hard work, they built a machine.
-Unfortunately, It took more than a day to decode a message!
+Unfortunately, the first version of the device took to long to decode a message!
 So, it was not very useful.

 Alan's team found out that every encrypted message ended with the same string: "Heil Hitler" Aha!
-After changing the algorithm, the machine was able to decode messages a lot faster!
-They used it the info to finish the war faster and save millions of lives!
+After changing the algorithm, the machine was able to decode transmissions a lot faster!
+They used it the info to finish the war quicker and save millions of lives!

 _The same machine that was going to get shut down as a failure became a live saver.
 Likewise, you can do way more with your computing resources when you write efficient code.
 That is what we are going to learn in this post series!_

 Another popular algorithm is `PageRank` developed in 1998 by Sergey Brin and Larry Page (Google founders).
-This was (and is) used by a Google search engine to make sense of trillions of web pages.
-Google was not the only search engine, however, since their algorithm returned better results, eventually, most of the competitors faded away at the time.
+This algorithm was (and is) used by a Google search engine to make sense of trillions of web pages.
+Google was not the only search engine.
+However, since their algorithm returned better results most of the competitors faded away.
 Today it powers most of 3 billion daily searches very quickly.
 That is the power of algorithms that scale! 🏋🏻‍

 # So, why should you learn to write efficient algorithms?